gregversteeg/corex_topic/readme.md

 ## Technical notes

+For speed this version actually works only on binary data and produces binary latent factors.
+However, you can interpret input values in the range 0 to 1 as specified a probability that a word appears in a document.
+Therefore, we have several strategies for handling text data.

-For speed  Specify the strategy for handling non-binary count data.
-At the command line API you can choose the following.
+At the command line API you can specify the following strategies for handling non-binary count data.

  0. Naive binarization.
 This will be good for documents of similar length and especially short documents.

  1. Average binary bag of words.
 We split documents into chunks, compute the binary bag of words for each documents and then average.
-This implicitly weights all documentsequally.
+This implicitly weights all documents equally.

  2. All binary bag of words.
 Split documents into chunks and consider each chunk as its own binary bag of words documents.
  This changes the number of documents so it may take some work to match the ids back, if desired.
+Implicitly, this will weight longer documents more heavily.
+Generally this seems like the most theoretically justified method to me.
+Ideally, you could aggregate the latent factors over sub-documents to get 'counts' of latent factors at the higher layers.

  3. Fractional counts.
-This converts counts into a fraction of the background rate, with 1 asthe max.
-Short documents tend to stay binary and words in long documents are weightedaccording to their frequency with respect to background in the corpus.
+This converts counts into a fraction of the background rate, with 1 as the max.
+Short documents tend to stay binary and words in long documents are weighted according to their frequency with respect to background in the corpus.
+This seems to work Ok on tests.
+It requires no preprocessing of count data and it uses the full range of possible inputs.
+But it's not a very rigorous approach.

  For the python API, for 1 and 2, you can use the functions in vis_topic.py to process data or do the same yourself.
- 0 is specified
+ 0 is specified through the python api with count='binarize' and 3 with count='fraction'.